 This may sound obvious but adequate supervision of kids around water is essential.
 Swimming lessons should be encouraged early in life.
 Appropriate education regarding showering versus bathing and not swimming alone should be provided to all older kids with seizure disorders.
 Pool fence legislation has done more than any other intervention to reduce childhood drowning.
 Yes it’s a hassle to get them inspected, sure you can’t baby-proof the world, but childhood drownings are tragic and often preventable so be an advocate for pool fencing.

-Assessing the prognosis is often difficult.
+Assessing prognosis is often difficult.
 At one extreme kids with stable vital signs and normal mental status, predictably, have a rate of neurologically intact survival of basically 100%.
-Kids who require less than 10 mins of CPR, breathe spontaneously after CPR and arrive at the ED with a pulse generally do well, as do those who score at least a P on the AVPU scale on ED arrival.
-Prognosis worsens with increasing submersion time, resuscitation time, time to effective resuscitation, water temperature and core body temperature.
+Kids who require less than 10 mins of CPR, breathe spontaneously after CPR, and arrive at the ED with a pulse generally do well, as do those who score at least a P on the AVPU scale on ED arrival.
+Prognosis worsens with increasing submersion time, resuscitation time, time to effective resuscitation, water temperature, and core body temperature.

 A number of studies have found no neurologically intact survivors after durations of resuscitation between 25-31 minutes in normothermic patients.
 However, a 2005 ILCOR statement concluded that good outcomes are possible after 30 mins of CPR with warm water submersion and 60 mins of CPR with ice-water submersion.